Kursk submarine disaster: Initial seismic event detected

-At 11:29:34 (07:29:50 GMT), seismic detectors at the Norwegian seismic array (NORSAR) and in other locations around the world recorded a seismic event of magnitude 1.5 on the Richter scale.
+At 11:29:34 (07:29:34 GMT), seismic detectors at the Norwegian seismic array (NORSAR) and in other locations around the world recorded a seismic event of magnitude 1.5 on the Richter scale.
 The location was fixed at coordinates 69°38′N 37°19′E, north-east of Murmansk, approximately 250 km from Norway, and 80 km from the Kola Peninsula.

 Secondary event

 At 11:31:48, 2 minutes and 14 seconds after the first, a second event, measuring 4.2 on the Richter scale, or 250 times larger than the first, was registered on seismographs across northern Europe and was detected as far away as Alaska.
 The second explosion was equivalent to 2–3 tons of TNT.

 The seismic data showed that the explosion occurred at the same depth as the sea bed.
-The seismic event, triangulated at 69°36.99′N 37°34.50′E, showed that the boat had moved about 400 m from the site of the initial explosion.
+The seismic event, triangulated at 69°36.99′N 37°34.50′E, showed that in a little over 2 minutes the boat had moved about 400 m from the site of the initial explosion.
 It was enough time for the submarine to sink to a depth of 108 m and remain on the sea floor for a short period.